Skip Navigation

 Students read a variety of American Literature to develop analytical and critical thinking skills.
 Writing assignments emphasize organization in a variety of writing styles, while practical grammar study aims at improving and maturing sentence construction and active voice.
 There will be multiple opportunities for presentations and speeches.
 Weekly classwork and quizzes will continue through the year.
 Students are required to continue to demonstrate a high capacity for independent learning, critical thinking, and skills mastery.
 Students are encouraged to take personal responsibility for their growth in this course.
 The overarching questions of the course are: What does it mean to be American?
 Christian?
 Human?
 And how do these identities intersect or conflict?

-English 10 honors
+English 10 honors - American Literature

 Credit: 1.0